hwdsda/bc/README.md

+# bc
-# bcThis is an R package used to plan corn breeding cross experiments, including create layout and calculate delays.
+This is an R package used to plan corn breeding cross experiments, including create layout and calculate delays.

 ## Installation
 ```r